What is UGYG?

-During UGYG, I take you step-by-step through the entire process I use with my students, to implement the key systems, habits and mindsets needed to turn it around.
+During UGYG, I take you step-by-step through the entire coaching process I use with my students, to implement the key skills, systems, habits and mindsets needed to turn it around.

-- I will teach you my specific methods to create the right foundation for a successful school year.
+- I will teach you my exact methods to create the right foundation for school success.

-- These are skills your child will use and refine throughout their entire schooling.
+- These are EF skills your child will use and refine throughout their entire schooling.

 - In fact, these are critical life skills they will use into adulthood.

 UGYG is for students and parents.
 Its aim is to help struggling students who need guidance with the right tools so they can navigate more successfully and therefore create a better future.
 It’s unique because of how I mix my playful and encouraging tone with the seriousness of the situation.

-I’ve spent the past 20+ years helping hundreds of outside-the-box learners.
-Coaching is the best way I know to help them change habits, and I designed this robust program to be a game changer for you.
+I’ve spent the past 24+ years helping countless outside-the-box learners.
+Teaching these skills is by far the best way I know to create change, and I designed UGYG to be a game-changer for you.

-- Most important: Feel more confident in your child’s potential to build a happy and successful future.
+- Feel more confident in your child’s potential to build a happy and successful future.

-- You’re not the one telling them how to do school, I am.
+- You’re not the one telling them, I am.
 Parents often tell me, “my child won’t take my advice, but they listen to you.”
 This is a huge relief to parents and they appreciate that I reaffirm what they’ve been trying to teach.

 - Feel more at ease as you watch your child become more independent and confident.

-- Learn the difference between enabling your child in an unhealthy way that causes “learned helplessness” and how to help your child in a healthy way that teaches greater independence.
+- Learn the difference between enabling your child in an unhealthy way that causes “learned helplessness” and how to help your child in healthier ways that build independence.